turbine-kreuzberg/media-query-sync/README.md

 The numbers correspond to the `z-index`  of the element that is used for the tests.
 Those z-indizes are set via CSS inside a given `@media` query.
 [See the attached CSS for an example](media-query-sync.css).
 [David Walsh](http://davidwalsh.name/device-state-detection-css-media-queries-javascript) also proposed to use pseudo elements and their `content` property to store the media query breakpoint identifiers directly.
 But [older versions of the iOS Safari and native Android browsers do not support `getComputedStyle` on pseudo-elements](http://caniuse.com/getcomputedstyle).

+There is a sister-repository at https://github.com/votum/media-queries from which may take the CSS media queries as those are defined more thorough.

 ### API